Peach Leaf Curl

 16 Sep, 2021

-The fungus overwinters in crevices in the tree bark.
-Afterwards it affects the leaves causing them to curl up and bubble.
+The spores of Leaf Curl fungus overwinters in crevices in the trees bark.
+When the climate is ideal, it affects the leaves causing them to curl up and bubble.
 In bad cases photosynthesis will be affected, growth of the whole tree may suffer, and the leaves may even turn brown, shrivel up, and fall off the tree.

 Only a problem in severe cases, though it’s worth treating early to avoid any later complications.